LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 - Note that, in ML family, functions are defined in curried form by default.

 ## Pattern matching
-- Def. the act of checking a given sequence of tokens for the presence of the constituents of some patterns.
+- Def. the act of checking a given sequence of variables for the presence of the constituents over some patterns.
+    - Any variable contains some patterns.
+However, the patterns for some variables may effect the code implementation.
+    	- For instance, by given a list, it has two patterns: empty or nonempty.
+The implementation for a function might need different actions based on those two patterns.
-    - Think about this like "We consider to do several actions based on different cases of a variable.
-For that variable,it contains a certain patterns.
+    - To make it simpler, think about this like "We consider to do several actions based on different patterns of some vairables, but this time we don't need to write `if-then-else`."

 ### Patterns in SML
 - Constant `c` --- `1`, `"this"`, `()`, `{}`...